 Why are so many people drawn to sunflowers?

-Perhaps it is because no other flower can so quickly lift someone’s spirits quite like the sunflower.
+Perhaps it is because no other flower can quickly lift someone’s spirits like the sunflower.

 These cheery flowers are bright and hopeful.
 They are as warm and inviting as the sweet summer sun.
-Their petals carry a brilliant and bright yellow color and are often referred to as rays, much like the rays of the sun itself.
-Humans need the sun – in fact everything on earth needs the sun and maybe that is why so many are intuitively drawn to this flower.
-Ask any flower shop owner and they will tell you that they are a favorite, especially in the summer months.
+Their petals carry a brilliant and bright yellow color and are often referred to as rays, much like the sun’s rays.
+Humans need the sun – in fact, everything on earth needs the sun, and maybe that is why so many are intuitively drawn to this flower.
+Ask any flower shop owner, and they will tell you they are a favorite, especially in summer.

 What’s in a name?